AresMUSH/aresmush/plugins/compliments/help/en/comps.md

 `comp <scene #>=<message>` - Leave a compliment for everyone in a scene.
 Your game may have disabled this feature.

-Giving someone a comp also gives them a fraction of a luck point, if your game has enabled that feature.
+Giving someone a comp also gives both you and the recipient 1/4 of a luck point.